Georgia State Route 237: Route description

 SR 237 begins just south of SR 13 (Buford Highway) in Midtown Atlanta, where the road continues to the south as Piedmont Road.
-It immediately crosses under, but does not intersect Buford Highway.
-Then, it passes under Interstate 85 (I-85).
-SR 237's northbound lanes do not have an interchange with I-85.
-Its southbound lanes have an interchange with I-85 south.
-However, access to I-85 north is provided via an interchange with Piedmont Road NE, south of SR 237's southern terminus.
+It immediately crosses under, but does not intersect Buford Highway and Interstate 85 (I-85).

+There is no interchange with I-85.
+However, there are ramps to southbound Buford Highway from southbound Piedmont Road as well as a ramp from northbound Buford Highway to northbound Piedmont Road; there is no access to I-85.

 North of I-85, the road crosses over a CSX Transportation rail line.
 It heads north and northwest to SR 141 (Peachtree Road SW).
 The highway heads northwest to meet its northern terminus, an intersection with US 19/SR 9 (Roswell Road) in North Buckhead.
 SR 237 is known as Piedmont Road NE for its entire length.

 No section of SR 237 is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility and defense.